hope-akpan-data/E-Commerce-Data-Pipeline/README.md

 This pipeline pulls product data from an external API, processes it through a 3-hop architecture (Bronze → Silver → Gold), stores each stage in AWS S3, and surfaces the final output in a live Streamlit dashboard.

-The end result: clean, aggregated product metrics — queryable, visualized, and cloud-hosted — with no manual steps after the initial run.
+The end result: clean, aggregated product metrics, queryable, visualized, and cloud-hosted, with no manual steps after the initial run.

 ---